Unit 2: Authorizations

 It is the provider’s responsibility to verify that the member’s benefit plan provides the appropriate benefits for the anticipated date of service prior to rendering service.
 Some benefit plans may also impose deductibles, coinsurance, copayments, and/or maximums that may impact the payment.
 Providers may consult Availity to obtain benefit information.

-When Highmark is not Primary
+When Highmark is Not Primary

 Authorization requirements apply if a claim will be submitted to Highmark for any portion of payment.
 Therefore, if the member’s primary insurance is with a commercial carrier other than Highmark, any authorizations required under the member’s Highmark benefit plan are required if a claim will be submitted to Highmark for services requiring authorization.